MichaelCurrin/emadmasroor.github.io/test3.md

 end
 ```

-On the other hand, the right-hand side of this equation will evidently be different at each time step, since the explicit term $\boldsymbol u \cdot \nabla \omega$ changes at every step.
+On the other hand, the right-hand side of this equation will evidently be different at each time step, since the explicit term $$\boldsymbol{u} \cdot \nabla \omega$$ changes at every step.
 The following function, therefore, will be called at each time step:

 ```julia id=664ce164-8d26-4688-91c0-8f0f527acf2f
 function BuildAdvectionDiffusionRHS!(Rp,ϕ,ψ,Δt,Δx,Δy,Ny,Nx,Re)